Recap: Children Of Time S 1 E Finale

 - Evil Gloating

-- Flaw Exploitation: Moriarty is a master at this, exploiting Holmes's obsession with protecting Watson, Beth's love for Holmes, and the Doctor's insecurity at his darker side.
+- Flaw Exploitation: Moriarty is a master at this, exploiting Holmes's obsession with protecting Watson, the Doctor's insecurity at his darker side, Beth's maternal instincts, and the Doctor's need to protect his Companions.

 - For the Evulz/Evil Is Petty